 Things to consider when you want to start a new cooperation agreement

 When you are thinking about applying for financial support from the EU or the Nordic Council of Ministers, make use of the information and instructions documents that are available.
-It is important that you at an early stage know what the department/faculty/SLU becomes required to and that there is a clear and concise plan for the financing of the suggested cooperation.
 The Legal Affairs Unit provides support and advice to the university management, the university administration as well as teachers and researchers.
-There are for instance supportive documents written by the legal division at SLU.
+There are, for instance, supportive documents written by the legal division at SLU.
 Always establish the support from the faculty before proceeding with the cooperation.

 Contact the Division of Educational Affairs for support with the administrative parts of the application.
 An EU application often includes support from staff at the offices for admission, degree certificates, and legal division.
 Staffin charge of mobility agreements can assist with providing the necessary documents.